SuperQubit/hass-blueriiot/README.md

 This add-on will periodically poll the Blueriiot API to retrieve sensor data from your Blue Connect unit.

 This add-on is in development/testing at present.
-If multiple pool is present the first one is selected.
+If multiple pools are present you can choose which one to poll using the `PoolIndex` option.

 Home Assistant AddOn Repository: https://github.com/SuperQubit/HASSAddons.